Difference among Basil oil, Holy Basil Oil and Basil Sweet Oil

 ➠ Pregnancy & breastfeeding – though basil oil is likely safe in food, however, larger amounts possibly can be unsafe as it contains chemical such as Estragole which is harmful.

 ➠ Basil oils & extracts may slow blood clotting which results in an increase in the risk of bleeding with a bleeding disorder or during surgical procedures.
-It is advised; stop using basil at least 2 weeks before the scheduled surgery.
+It is advised; to stop using basil at least 2 weeks before the scheduled surgery.

 ➠ Low Blood Pressure – it may lower the blood pressure.